It's Raining in Mango: Plot summary

-Connie, with her self-determined personality and after a direction-shaping time spent at school, becomes a single mother to her son Reever (born 1943), to an American serviceman.
-As an effective feminist, she battles her personal experiences not only of the impacts of the intense tropical heat and humidity, and the ambience of the North Queensland environs, but exhibits a staunch perseverance, adaptation to circumstances and social change, and the assertion that she embodies her ancestors through her own life, despite the family dwindling in numbers.
+Connie becomes a single mother to her son Reever (born 1943), to an American serviceman.
+As a feminist, she battles her personal experiences not only of the impacts of the intense tropical heat and humidity, and the ambience of the North Queensland environs, but exhibits a staunch perseverance, adaptation to circumstances and social change, and the assertion that she embodies her ancestors through her own life, despite the family dwindling in numbers.

-As an adult her son Reever, “last seen heading north”, joins enviro protests, perhaps presenting as a figure who fully embraces the tropical north and is moving towards a potential future, and thus might well overcome - or perhaps revisit - the failings of men from former generations.
+As an adult her son Reever, “last seen heading north”, joins environmental protests.
+His character has been interpreted as representing an embrace of the tropical north and a possible break from the failures of previous generations, although the narrative also leaves open the possibility that those patterns may recur.

 Connie’s recollecting of the wiles of these various familial generations takes place through the medium of a delirious concussion, sustained from a fall, after observing Reever chained in the crown of a tree, protesting against the clearing of rainforest.

 Through various parts of the narrative are interwoven another group of characters, being the members of four generations of an Aboriginal North Queensland family, the Mumblers.
 This allows connections to be explored between white settler families in Australia and the original peoples and how profoundly they were affected by changes taking place over time.
 The Mumblers suffer through the massacre times, followed by removals of children (see stolen generations), and violent beatings that are ignored by police and even by the hippie protestors.

 It’s Raining in Mango was published in 1987, the year prior to the 1988 Australian Bicentenary celebration of Australia’s colonisation by the British.
 By positioning various members of the Laffey family against contextual backgrounds, the novel exposes a mismatch between some heroics in themes of Australian history - (white settlement, the gold rush, murders and brutal treatment of Aboriginal people, social impacts of world war 2, civil rights including women's rights unfolding in large part due to the actions of strong women, and a continued expansion of the protest movement, from a 1970s civil rights base, to become the 1980s movement seeking to preserve natural environments) - and the "realities" of life, seen through personal and familial eyes.

 There is another hint of Astley’s engagement with contemporary issues of homosexuality (re Will), and difficult sexuality (Connie's teenage relationship with a Catholic priest, and one-time liaison with Will), as Reever is described in the opening passages of the book, wearing a skirt while he is up the tree.
 Because Reever is in his early 40s, he may or may not have children, and could possibly become the last of the Laffey line.